 All degree requirements must be completed by the last day before the start of the next semester in order to graduate as of that semester.
-If everything has not been completed the student must enroll in a minimum of two credit hours the next semester.
+If everything has not been completed the student must enroll in a minimum of two credit hours at the University the next semester.